-Over the last few months, we’ve heard many of our clients are experiencing shrinking marketing budgets for 2021.
+Over the last few months, we’ve heard many of our clients are experiencing shrinking marketing budgets.
 Not only that, the face-to-face meetings that were previously often used to seal the deal are now nearly non-existent.
-So, what can a marketing department do to help feed the sales team more SQLs in 2021?
+So, what can a marketing department do to help feed the sales team more SQLs?
 Here are 3 ways, from up and down the funnel, your marketing department can continue to support active sales teams this year.

-How to get more Sales Qualified Leads (SQLs) in 2021: Our Top Three Strategies
+How to get more B2B Sales Qualified Leads (SQLs): Our Top Three Strategies

+Generating Sales Qualified Leads (SQLs) is an essential part of any B2B digital marketing strategy.
 While many marketing budgets have been slashed, the need for a steady stream of SQLs hasn’t let up.
 It’s possible, given the environment, there is an even greater need for the sales team to stay busy chasing down and nurturing leads.
-Given that, here are 3 strategies your marketing department can get more SQLs in 2021.
+Given that, here are 3 demand generation strategies your marketing department can get more SQLs.

 What is a Sales Qualified Lead (SQL)?